rancher/docs/content/k3s/latest/en/security/secrets_encryption/_index.md

 ```

-Details on each section are as followed:
+Details on each section are as follows:

 - __Encryption Status__: Displayed whether secrets encryption is disabled or enabled on the node
 - __Current Rotation Stage__: Indicates the current rotation stage on the node.
   Stages are: `start`, `prepare`, `rotate`, `reencrypt_request`, `reencrypt_active`, `reencrypt_finished`
-- __Server Encryption Hashes__: Useful for HA clusters, this indicates whether all server are on the same stage with their local files.
+- __Server Encryption Hashes__: Useful for HA clusters, this indicates whether all servers are on the same stage with their local files.
 This can be used to identify whether a restart of servers is required before proceeding to the next stage.
-In the HA example above, node-1 and node-2 different hashes, indicating that they currently do not have the same encryption configuration.
+In the HA example above, node-1 and node-2 have different hashes, indicating that they currently do not have the same encryption configuration.
 Restarting the servers will sync up their configuration.
 - __Key Table__: Summarizes information about the secrets encryption keys found on the node.
   * __Active__: The "*" indicates which, if any, of the keys are currently used for secrets encryption.
-An active key is used by kubernetes to encrypt any new secrets.
+An active key is used by Kubernetes to encrypt any new secrets.
   * __Key Type__: All keys using this tool are `AES-CBC` type.
 See more info [here.](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/#providers)
   * __Name__: Name of the encryption key.